SystemsBiologyUniandes/PyEcoLib/README.md

 Returns the division parameter (the inverse between the size at division and the size of the new cell) for the cell with index n (0.5 by default).

+* ### Object "Cell"
+The object Cell is defined in cell.py.
+To initialize a Cell it must be defined the following parameters:

+>*  idx: The cell index.
+>*  total_steps:  The number of steps to trigger the division (A typical value is 15).
+>*  V0: Size at the beginning of the simulation (A typical value is 1 femptoliter).
+>*  gr: Growth rate in this cycle (In optimal growth conditions, a typical value is ln(2)/18 min-1).
+>*  divpar: division parameter.
+This corresponds to the ratio between the size at the end of the cycle and the newborn cell (it is 0.5 by default.)
+>*  k: Rate of division steps occurrence (We consider it to have the same value than the growth rate).

 ## Advanced Examples